tealvince/SQLayout/SQLayoutApp/Dependencies/SQLayout/README.md

         badgeIconView.withSQFrameCalculator(SQLayoutCalculators.topAlignedHStack)
     }
 ```
-Note that when specifying a result-builder, a reference to the builder is stored in the layout view, so one should be aware of retain loops and use "weak self" as needed when declaring arranged items from properties stored in self.
+Note that when specifying a result-builder, a reference to the builder is stored in the layout view, so one should be aware of retain loops and use "weak self" as needed if declaring arranged items from properties stored in self.

 ### Non-view based layout